 Title Code Job Title

-8058 Locksmith I

-7999 Locksmith II
+8266 Locksmith

-7752 Lead Locksmith
+8265 Lead Locksmith

-7994 Carpenter I

-7993 Carpenter II
+8110 Carpenter

-7753 Lead Carpenter
+8109 Lead Carpenter

-7996 Electrician I

-7995 Electrician II
+8138 Electrician

-7745 Lead Electrician
+8137 Lead Electrician

-7998 Painter I

-7997 Painter II
+8106 Painter

-7754 Lead Painter
+8105 Lead Painter

 8294 Physical Plant Operator

-8316 Plumber I

-8315 Plumber II
+8258 Plumber

-7751 Lead Plumber
+8257 Lead Plumber

-8320 HVAC I

-8319 HVAC II
+8185 HVAC

 8184 Lead HVAC

-8318 Water Distribution Mechanic I

 8317 Water Distribution Mechanic II

 8310 Lead Water Distribution Mechanic

 8296 Stationary Engineer

 8073 Lead Stationary Engineer

-8324 Maintenance Mechanic
+8123 Maintenance Mechanic

-9970 Apprentice
+9970

+9445 Fire and Security System Tech

-- B. Pursuant to PERB Rules and Regulations for unit modification, certain classifications may be added to the above described UC Merced Skilled Crafts Unit by mutual agreement of the parties.
+- B. Pursuant to PERB Rules and Regulations for unit modification, certain classifications may be added or removed from the above described UC Merced Skilled Crafts Unit by mutual agreement of the parties.
 The University and Teamsters Local 2010 will meet and confer within thirty (30) calendar days of the request of either party regarding proposed, new, or revised classifications to be added to the bargaining unit.
-UC Merced will meet and confer over the conditions of employment and the wage rates of the new or revised classifications. - C. The term "employee" as used in this Agreement shall refer to any probationary, career, or limited, or apprentice employees of UC Merced in the above-mentioned unit except for those excluded pursuant to Section A above.
+UC Merced will meet and confer over the conditions of employment and the wage rates of the new or revised classifications. - C. The term "employee" as used in this Agreement shall refer to any probationary, career, limited, or apprentice employees of UC Merced in the above-mentioned unit except for those excluded pursuant to Section A above.